H2-data/MA_Formulary_Evaluation/README.md

 **Who is the Project's Intended Recipient?:**

 - This project is meant to be recieved and read by Alpha Green Insurance LLC project managers and pharmacy actuaries currently assessing the company's Medicare Advantage policies.
 This project will contain a complete ranking of the financial risks of every single medication, as well as an overview of medications with high liability for financial losses.
-These resources can be used to accurately determine how to safely alter MA policy forumlaries to minimize finiancial loss.
+These resources can be used to accurately determine how to safely alter MA policy formularies to minimize finiancial loss.

 ### **Scenario and Objective:**